 Dear Henry,

-We had a bunch of hotel and airline points that were about to expire.
-With the city of Orlando's post-COVID push to bring in tourists, I decided to schedule a trip to the National Shrine of Mary, Queen of the Universe, for the solemnity of All Saint's Day.
+We had many hotel and airline points that were about to expire.
+With the city of Orlando's post-COVID push to bring in tourists, I scheduled a trip to the National Shrine of Mary, Queen of the Universe, for the solemnity of All Saint's Day.
 I've always felt like any trip that comes together quickly means that it is a trip you are supposed to take, and so, even though I'm still not sure how one "pilgrims" off, I flew to Orlando to check out the shrine.

 The concept for this basilica began in the early 1970s, after the completion of Disney World and the large influx of tourists that the theme park brought.
-It was designed by Rogers, Lovelock, and Fritz and is adapted from St. Peter's Basilica floorplan.
+It was designed by Rogers, Lovelock, and Fritz and adapted from the floorplan of St. Peter's Basilica.
 However, it would take nearly 15 years of fundraising before the ground was broken on August 22, 1990, on the Feast of the Queenship of the Blessed Virgin Mary.

 Completing the 2,000-seat church would take more than two and a half years, with the first mass not being held until January 31, 1993.
 The building wouldn't be dedicated until August 22, 1993.
 Finally, it would be elevated to a national shrine in 2004.